Zeioth/zeioth-meta/README.md

 # zeioth-meta
 A futile attempt to have a resume of all my projects on a single page.

-## Content I should write here?

-* Npm packages
-* Startups y subproyectos de estas.
-Experiencia y roles.
-* Also, count how many issues and PR you have reported in total.

-## TODO:

-* ✅ Copy here the same of all your repositories.
-* Delete what is not relevant.
-* Add descriptions and photos.

 ## Startup projects

 Projects listed here were developed for startups i've been cofounder of.